hereon-mbs/VolRAFT/README.md

       <a href="https://sites.google.com/view/cv4ms-cvpr-2024/home" target="_blank">
         <img src="CV4MS.png" width="262" title="link to CV4MS" alt="CV4MS at CVPR 2024">
       </a> <br/>
-      The paper will be available at CVPR
+      The paper will be available at CVPR Workshops - CV4MS
     </td>
   </tr>
 </table>

+Datasets:
+- Bone-implant materials: please contact us to access the datasets as it is too large for hosting on public-available platforms.

 ## Library packages for reference